-We are a growing tai chi community of dedicated and passionate practitioners led by Simon and Cher Robins, you'll find a warm welcome at all our classes.
+We are a very friendly community of dedicated and passionate tai chi and qigong practitioners led by Simon and Cher Robins, you'll find a warm welcome at all our classes.

-Our primary focus is ensuring that all students are able to study tai chi to the level they choose.
-Whether that is just for fun and recreation once a week or as a way to improve health and wellbeing or as a powerful transformational, we are here to help you follow your path and enjoy the journey.
+Our primary focus is ensuring that students of all ages are able to study tai chi to the level they choose.
+Whether that is just for fun and recreation once a week, as a way to improve health and wellbeing or as a powerful transformational, we are here to help you follow your path and enjoy the journey.

 When I first started Tai Chi almost 30 years ago (thank goodness it keeps people looking young) it was because my body was in poor shape.
 I had been on crutches several times with foot and ankle injuries, ripped my back muscles and had internal bleeding; sawn off the tip of one of my fingers (although I like to tell small children it was a shark!); been run over by a transit van as it span off the road; injured a shoulder (it’s still a bit clicky) and had a few whiplash injuries from car accidents; impaled my foot on a spike (twice); come off my bicycle in a variety of painful and amusing ways... and the list goes on.
 In short, I’ve had more injuries than a squirrel has nuts!

 I had loved my Judo (started way back in 1974), was passionate about Aikido and enjoyed Ju Jitsu – but my body was too broken to continue with those arts.
 Initially, I only saw Tai Chi as a way to get my body fit and healthy so that I could get back to training again.
 However, as I continued there were other changes...

 My mind became calm and still.
 As you may be able to work out from the list of injuries above I had been the kind of person who trained hard, played hard, generally lived life in a “hard” way.
 My emotions became more stable.
 The promise of Tai Chi became real to me through a series of profound experiences.
 I realised this was a journey in wisdom.